dewse/MBNexus-Googledoc/Brainstorm.md

 if it allows others to get inspired and continue the vision, then the community is the winner from this.

 Alright, so I'm a market board moogle, and I spend a lot of time buying, crafting, and selling.
-I also come from WoW, so I'm used to having access to a lot of addons that help selling, or external websites like Theunderminejournal, that allow users to get info outside of
+I also come from WoW, so I'm used to having access to a lot of addons that help me do all those things or cut corners, or external websites like _The Undermine Journal_, that allow users to get auction house info outside of
-WoW through the game's API.
-FF14 stated that they don't want the same thing, and don't want any addon interacting with the client or any of its files.
+WoW client through the game's API.
+FF14 stated that they don't want the same thing, and don't want any addon interacting with the client or any of its files, as a respectable choice given their vision.
 I want to work on a program that would be standalone but would still give information and keep personal information all well organized by the user.
-I currently use both papers and random notes on a notepad, but want a framework to be able to make money faster and get the data I want faster.
+I currently use papers, wordpad, and a custom googlesheet I put together, but would rather a framework to be able to make money faster and get the data I want faster all in one.

   * I want to reduce having to Search google item XY for components.
   * I want to see ALL the components involved in compact, but extended display.
 This may be difficult, but config could be controlled to